CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Programming Paradigm.md

 animals.forEach((animal) => console.log(animal.speak())); // Output: "Woof!" then "Meow!" - same method, different behavior
 ```

-Polymorphism ensures that your code is flexible, and extendible, so new animals can be added without changing existing logic.
+Polymorphism lets different classes implement the same methods but behave differently.

+In our project:

+- A `FormInput` React component can render differently depending on whehter it's a login field, a genre selector, or a friend search field, but all share a single interface
+- A `ReelCard` component in the Reel Canon can represent the same movie object in multiple states.
+For example, movie cards will have a **watched** and **unwatched** state, with a change in rendered display based on these states.
+Watched movies will provide users with glow effects and the movie poster, whilst unwatched movies will be rendered as cards with Title, Year and Genre details.
+Both will respond to `onClick` and `onHover`, but will behave differently depending on the **watched** or **unwatched** state.

 ---

 ## Conclusion

-Overall, OOP allows developers to create scalable, secure, and versatile applications through creating classes.
-Abstraction allows users to interface with methods simply, encapsulation ensures access to data related to objects is secure and controlled, inheritance allows code to stay DRY, and polymorphism allows developers to apply methods to multiple objects to ensure maintainable and scalable code.
+Combined with our functional React frontend, an OOP backend provides a robust scalable, secure, and versatile foundation.
+Abstraction allows users to interface with methods simply, encapsulation ensures access to data related to objects is secure and controlled, inheritance keeps code DRY through reuse, and polymorphism enables flexible methods which adapt as needed.
+Together, these Four Pillars will shape our backend design and ensure that our finished application is delivered to a high standard.